 - i.
-While possession and use of marijuana is no longer a crime under Colorado Law, it is a violation of federal law to possess marijuana in any housing facility or other public area of the University for any reason. - ii.
-Marijuana found in the Residence Halls or Walking Stick shall be seized and destroyed. - Possession of a Medical Marijuana Registry Identification Card does not authorize a student to possess, use, or distribute marijuana in any housing facility or other public area of the university. - iv.
-The possession of marijuana or illicit drug paraphernalia such as, but not limited to, grinders, bongs, pipes, vaporizers, butane lighters or items utilized for an unapproved drug related manner is prohibited in all residence halls and university owned property. - v.
-Strong odors related to marijuana found on individuals or in individual rooms may also be subject to disciplinary action
+While possession and use of marijuana is no longer a crime under Colorado Law, it is a violation of federal law to possess marijuana in any housing facility or other public area of the University for any reason. - Marijuana found in the Residence Halls or University Village at Walking Stick shall be seized and destroyed by law enforcement. - Possession of a Medical Marijuana Registry Identification Card does not authorize a student to possess, use, or distribute marijuana in any housing facility or other public area of the university. - iv.
+The possession of marijuana or illicit drug paraphernalia such as, but not limited to, grinders, bongs, pipes, vaporizers, scales, or items utilized for an unapproved drug related manner is strictly prohibited in all residence halls and University owned property. - v.
+Strong odors related to marijuana found on individuals or in individual rooms may also be subject to disciplinary action a.
 Illicit Substances